-However, there was a time bomb waiting to go off under the Darwinists' seemingly impregnable fortress.
-In 1989, a lawyer named Phillip Johnson visited London, and read Richard Dawkins' book.
-His initial reaction was that, if this was the best evidence that the scientific community had for the materialistic origins of life and its current complexity, then a serious fraud was being perpetrated on a too-credulous public.
+Finally, in 1989, an academic lawyer (tenured at UC Berkeley, and with nothing to fear from the scientific community) named Phillip Johnson visited London, and read The Blind Watchmaker.
+Johnson had recently returned to his boyhood faith, but didn't know anything much about Creation and Evolution.
+His initial reaction to Richard Dawkins' book was that, if this was the best evidence that the scientific community had for the materialistic origins of life and current diversity, then a serious fraud was being perpetrated on a too-credulous public.
 The modern Intelligent Design movement had its genesis in a London hotel.
-Johnson decided to deal with a single, very basic question: Did the scientific evidence available actually support the idea that mutations and natural selection were the creative force that is essential to the Darwinist claims?
+He asked some scientific colleagues for book recommendations, and after reading Michael Denton's book, described yesterday, Johnson decided to deal with a single, very basic question: Did the scientific evidence available actually support the proposition that mutations and natural selection were the creative force that is essential to the Darwinist claims?

-In a series of public lectures, well-publicized debates, and sharply worded essays and reviews, Phillip Johnson took his case to the public, promoting his book, Darwin On Trial, and constantly reiterating his question about the adequacy of the Darwinian explanation.
+In a series of public lectures, well-publicized debates, and sharply worded essays and reviews, Phillip Johnson took his case to the public, eventually promoting his own (1991) book, Darwin On Trial, and constantly reiterating his question about the adequacy of the Darwinian explanation.
 Young scientists, philosophers, mathematicians, and others dissatisfied with the scientific dogma of the day, read his work or heard him speak, and began to get in touch with Johnson and with each other.
+This task was greatly eased by the Internet, as Johnson established an e-mail reflector for the group to share ideas, criticisms, and news.

-The early efforts of what became the Intelligent Design Movement were written by a lawyer and by a couple of philosophers, and were easy for the scientific mainstream to ignore.
+The earliest efforts of what became today's Intelligent Design Movement were books written by a lawyer and by a couple of philosophers, and these were easy for the scientific mainstream to ignore.
 The first really effective "shot across the bows" of materialism was fired in 1996, when Michael Behe, a working biochemist, published Darwin's Black Box.
 In his book, Behe pointed out (as Denton had, ten years earlier) that the cell, far from being a "simple little lump of albuminous combination of carbon", as thought in Darwin's day, was actually an entire factory, filled with molecular machines of stunning precision and complexity.
 Within this factory, there are numerous individual machines and cellular systems in which varying numbers of parts work together in such a way that they will only function if every single piece is in place.
-Removal of any piece does not reduce the machine's efficiency; it eliminates entirely the function of the organelle.
+Removal of any piece does not reduce the machine's efficiency; it eliminates entirely the function of the organelle, just as it would in a mousetrap.
 He called this situation "irreducible complexity", and it was a dagger aimed at the heart of Darwinism.

 The real challenge in Behe's analysis lies in the hyper-gradual nature of evolutionary change envisioned by Charles Darwin and his followers.
-Quite simply, if all the pieces must be present in order for a cilium, or other organelle, to function and give its owner an advantage, then the pieces could not possibly be accumulated step by tiny step.
+Quite simply, if all the pieces must be present in order for a cilium, or other organelle, to function and give its owner an advantage, then no one can imagine, much less show, how the pieces could be accumulated step by tiny step.
 Only if a cilium were "created" all at once, could it give survival advantage, and thus be retained and passed along to future generations.
 Darwin himself, in The Origin of Species, laid out a way to disprove Evolution by natural selection: